MicrosoftDocs/common-data-model-and-service/powerapps/set-up-relationships.md

 Notice how the values for the Primary ID field are automatically calculated when the data is published (by pressing the “publish” icon on the left hand side, in the PowerApps add-in window).
 At this point we have data in our entity!
 If you want to check, you can go to the Data tab on the entity (press Refresh if you have to): The two eminent founders of relational database theory should show up in the table.

+## Add the Book entity
 So far so good.
 Now is the time to create the entity that deals with the works that the authors wrote.
 For this we will create an entity called Book, with a field called Title (that is required) and a field called ISBN (also required).
 Again, the system will create a Primary ID field that is guaranteed to be unique.
 While you can argue that the ISBN field is unique for every published book, the field will be also serve for identifying academic papers, and there is no guarantee of uniqueness of those identifying numbers.
 Feel free to add additional fields, like date of publication and synopsis.

+## Linking the two entities
-We have created the two tables, but we have not yet linked up the two entities to model that there exists a relationship between them.
+We have created the two entities, but we have not yet linked them to model that there exists a relationship between them.
 Let’s establish that relationship by opening the Book entity again, and navigating to the Relationship tab.
 Here we can set up the related entity, which ofcourse is the Author entity.
 Note that the relationship is always set up on the child entity, i.e. the N part of the 1:N relationship.

 If you go back to the Book entity, you will see that adding the relationship to the Author entity resulted in the system adding a new field.
 The field is called Author\_, i.e. the name of the parent entity with an underscore character appended to it.
 This field has a special type called Lookup.
 This is  what is known as the _foreign key_.
 Imagine there is an author that has the value of its primary key equal to 1234.
 The relationship between the author and his books is enforced by the fact that the books that are written by that author has the foreign key field, i.e. the Author_ field in this case, set to that value.
 This is the glue that ties together the book and the author.